deegsca-org/bqm2/README.md

   }
 ]
 ```
-Then your your generated query will be
+Then your generated query will be

 ```
 #standardSQL